Stop and smell the petunias in the Jewel of the Sauk Valley – Dixon, Illinois.

 Metropolis is small but mighty when it comes to tourism.
 Find museums, attractions and more in the self-proclaimed “Hometown of Superman.”

-If a picture is worth a thousand words, then Illinois is like an open book just waiting to be read.
+If a picture is worth a thousand words, then Illinois is like an open book just waiting to be read, thanks to the creative and often historical murals that add beauty to buildings across the state.

 Discover what to visit in Moline, Illinois, part of the Quad Cities metropolitan area, including John Deere attractions and the Mississippi River.